-Transportation is a vital part of life, keeping individuals connected to neighborhoods, education, employment, health care, recreation, community, businesses, and many other services and activities outside of their homes.
-Increasing access to public transportation can transform the lives of residents and workers within communities by spurring economic development, promoting sustainable lifestyles, and providing a higher quality of life.
+Transportation is a vital part of life, keeping individuals connected neighborhoods, to education, employment, health care, recreation, community, businesses, and many other services and activities outside of their homes.
+Increasing access to public transportation can transform the lives of residents and within workers communities by spurring economic development, promoting sustainable lifestyles, and providing a higher quality of life.
 For disadvantaged populations in the region, maintaining a basic level of mobility can be a challenge.